wso2/docs-choreo-dev/en/docs/develop-components/deploy-an-application-with-buildpacks.md

     #### Procfile

     A `Procfile` is a configuration file used to declare what commands are run by your application's containers.
-    This is optional and you can add a Procfile if you want to override the default entrypoint of the container.
+    This is optional and you can add a Procfile, with the `web` process type, if you want to override the default entrypoint of the container.
 Procfile should be located in project root directory.

     Here's an example `Procfile` for an application: